Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-Barrel will always run away from you while send Skeletons in your way.
+Barrel will always run away from you while sending Skeletons in your way.
 He also does attack by shooting you if far enough from you.

-You can easily defeat him by stunlocking him with Taunts.
-Right after a Taunt perform a Charged Soul Spin, then immediately after Taunt again and repeat.
-Otherwise you need to catch him while he's running away.
+You can easily defeat him with a few Soul Spins powered up with Blue Souls, but you do need him to stand still.
+You can stunlock him by taunting, then immediately follow it up with Soul Spin and repeat.
+Or hit him while he jumps to make him fall and open for a hit.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248517.png">